davidfreifeld/MLCourseProjDJF/MLCourseProjDJF.md

 ## The final value used for the model was mtry = 2.
 ```

 The train function uses random subsampling to perform a cross validation of the model.
 That is - it splits the data randomly into a training and a test set, creates a model using the training set, and then records the accuracy on the predictions of the test set.
-We can see that the cross validation of the random forest model settled on an mtry parameter of FILL IN DA BLANK.
-And it estimated an out-of-sample accuracy of FILL IN DA BLANK.
-Therefore we would expect an error of approximately FILL IN DA BLANK when making predictions on our test set.
+We can see that the cross validation of the random forest model settled on an mtry parameter of 2.
+And it estimated an out-of-sample accuracy of 0.993.
+Therefore we would expect an error of (best-case) approximately 0.007 when making predictions on our test set.